Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Extensions to Other Domains

 In previous work, the authors of~\cite{Bubeck16} gave a procedure to distinguish random geometric graphs on $S^m$ from Erd\H{o}s-R\'enyi random graphs.
 In addition, \cite{araya2019} gave a spectral method for reconstructing random graphs generated by a sparsified graphon model on the sphere, but this does not include the geodesic disk model we study here.

 We define random geometric graphs on the sphere as follows.
 We scale the sphere so that its surface area is $n$, setting its radius to $R=\sqrt{n/(4\pi)}$.
 We scatter $n$ points uniformly at random on it, or generate them with a Poisson point process with intensity $1$.
 In either model the expected number of points in a patch of surface is equal to its area.
 We define the graph as $(u,v) \in E$ if and only if $\|u-v\|_g < r$ where $\|u-v\|_g$ is the geodesic distance, i.e., the length of the shorter arc of a great circle that connects $u$ and $v$.
-If we associate each point $u$ with a unit vector $\vec{u} \in \R^3$ that points toward it from the center of the sphere, $\|u-v\|_g$ is $R$ times the angle between $\vec{u}$ and $ \vec{v}$.
+If we associate each point $u$ with a unit vector $\vec{u} \in \R^3$ that points toward it from the center of the sphere, $\|u-v\|_g$ is $R$ times the angle between $\vec{u}$ and $\vec{v}$. \begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/2$.
+There is an algorithm with running time $O(n^\omega \log n)$ that with high probability reconstructs the vertex positions of a random geometric graph, modulo a rotation or reflection of the sphere, with distortion an absolute constant times $n^{\frac{1}{2} - \frac{4}{3} \alpha}$ if $\alpha < 3/8$ and $\sqrt{\log n}$ if $\alpha \ge 3/8$. \end{theorem} \begin{proof}[Proof Sketch] First note that objects of size $o(R)$ act nearly as they do in the flat plane.
+In particular, the neighborhood $B(u,r)$ of each point $u$ is a spherical cap with angular radius $r/R$.
+The area of this cap is